‘Big Brother’ Fans Blast Cliff Hogg & Nicole Anthony After Boneheaded Double Eviction Move

 — ChristineSolstice (@xMidnightsMuse) September 6, 2019

 Of course, Big Brother fans know Cliff and Nicole have a final four deal with Michie and Holly, but at this point, the alliances will have to start turning on one another.
 Nicole still stands a chance, but even if the power players were to take Cliff under their wing, they’d be foolish to take him to the finale.
-Cliff is one of the nicest guys ever to play Big Brother and he would be hard to beat in the jury vote because he made few waves and actually did win some competitions, so he can’t even be classified as a floater.
+Cliff is one of the nicest guys ever to play Big Brother, and he would be hard to beat in the jury vote because he made few waves and actually did win some competitions, so he can’t even be classified as a floater.

 While Cliff has come a long way as one of the oldest players ever on Big Brother (he’s 53), he may soon find out the hard way that nice guys finish last.